Airplane Horror Stories, As Told by Flight Attendants

 Roxanne, 5 years in service

 Worst experience: I was working as an aisle attendant on a full international flight.
 When a family of four came in and I asked to check their boarding passes, the father just threw them at me.
 This shocked me, but I kept my cool.
 Apparently, the family members had been assigned seats that were not next to each other, and the father had been arguing with the ground staff even before they got on board.
-I was able to move the seating arrangements around and he eventually
+I was able to move the seating arrangements around and he eventually apologized for his rude behavior.

 Lessons in flight decorum: Passengers should always deal with others—whether fellow passengers or flight attendants—with respect.
 I’m sure no one nobody boards a plane with the intention of making it the worst flight in history.
 If things aren’t going your way, please be considerate.